 The Prestige, 2006 (spoilers ahead)

-One of the very best films I have ever seen, The Prestige follows two rival performing magicians, Robert Angier and Alfred Borden, played by Hugh Jackman and Christian Bale respectively.
+One of the finest films I have ever seen, The Prestige follows two rival performing magicians, Robert Angier and Alfred Borden, played by Hugh Jackman and Christian Bale respectively.
 Their rivalry becomes intensely personal, and their obsession takes its toll on our characters and those around them.
 They steal magic tricks, lovers, and more – there is seemingly no line they are unwilling to cross.

 Just as he did with Memento, Nolan uses nonlinear structure to withhold and control the flow of information to his audience.
 The story is parsed as two timelines, the first framing the second within itself, the film cutting between the timelines intermittently.
 The first and more recent timeline sees Borden on trial while Angier’s ingénieur, John Cutter, (played by Michael Caine), tidies up the consequences of the second timeline’s affairs.
 The second is told under the auspices of the first through flashback, as Borden reads Angier’s diary, which details Angier’s search for and reading of Borden’s diary in the past.
 The film ends with a climactic third act wherein the trial ends, lives are cut short, ghosts return from the grave, and the great tricks of our performers – the Bordens, the Angiers, and Nolan, are revealed.

 The film involves many complications and moving parts – disguises, sabotage, subterfuge – you name it.
 Amidst all the complication, however, it is crucial that dishonesty does not come about our characters reflexively.
 Yes, the Bordens live deceitful lives, but their deception is calculated and committed throughout their entire being, yet they are never quick to lie.
-Whether it be Wenscombe’s genuine defection to Borden’s act at the behest of Angier, Angier’s tragic Freudian slip, saying, “I don’t care about my wife, I care about his secret!”, the Bordens’ genuine love for Sarah and Olivia (and the manner in which that love manifests in their behavior), or Borden pleading ignorance to the knot he tied to McCullough at the consternation of Angier, the truth is always persistent – only concealed within the machinations of the trick, a trick larger than any of the characters themselves.
+Whether it be Wenscombe’s genuine defection to Borden’s act at the behest of Angier, Angier’s tragic Freudian slip, saying, “I don’t care about my wife, I care about his secret!”, the Bordens’ genuine love for Sarah and Olivia (and the manner in which that love manifests in their behavior towards one lover versus the other), or Borden pleading ignorance to the knot he tied to McCullough at the consternation of Angier, the truth is always persistent – only concealed within the machinations of the trick, a trick larger than any of the characters themselves.
 The performers are slaves to the performance.

-And performance is both what The Prestige is as well as what it reveals – it is Nolan’s very own magic trick, complete with its pledge, turn, and prestige.
+And performance is both what The Prestige is as well as what it reveals – it is Nolan’s own magic trick, complete with its pledge, turn, and prestige.
 The structure of the film serves to conceal and reveal at every turn.
 The deceptions that occur within Angier’s and Borden’s diaries, which give the narrative its structure, signal to both the characters and the audience the various turns of the grand trick.
 Through his use of obscure structure, Nolan asserts that filmmaking, like any creative endeavor, is a trick of the eye, a sleight of hand, every edit a misdirection, a transformation of the ordinary into something magical.
 It is an obsession, and like many obsessions requires total devotion and sacrifice.
 It consumes, and has the power to define you.
 But the performance, like the Bordens, the bow-legged Chinaman, and, eventually, all of the Angiers come to find, can also destroy you.

 Inception, 2010 (spoilers ahead)